Cassidy-Sowards/Cassidy-Sowards/README.md

 - 👋 Hi, I’m @Cassidy-Sowards
 - 👀 I’m interested in both front-end and back-end application development as well as cloud computing
-- 🌱 I’m currently learning TypeScript, Angular, and Tailwind CSS
+- 🌱 I’m currently learning TypeScript, Angular
 - 💞️ I’m looking to collaborate on any project I can!
-- 📫 How to reach me - Twitter @EscapistCassidy and Email crsowards@outlook.com
+- 📫 How to reach me - Email crsowards@outlook.com

 <!---
 Cassidy-Sowards/Cassidy-Sowards is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.